-New DOE facilities are required under DOE O 430.1 to meet certain facility safety requirements.
+New DOE facilities are required under DOE O 430.1B to meet certain facility safety requirements.
 SARs for existing facilities require that the facility design be evaluated for conformance with these requirements.
 Statements in the design information and/or the SAR regarding compliance with these safety design requirements provide documentation that facilities and equipment are designed in accordance with recognized and generally accepted good engineering practices.
-DOE information requirements associated with the technology and equipment of a nuclear process are found in DOE 5480.22, and 5480.23 (e.g., equipment which is included in the bases for interim operation in DOE 5480.23).
+DOE information requirements associated with the technology and equipment of a nuclear process are found in 10 CFR 830 Subpart B, NUCLEAR SAFETY MANAGEMENT, SAFETY BASIS REQUIREMENTS.